Peel 2051 public consultations

 Peel 2051 is the Region's Official Plan Review and Municipal Comprehensive Review (MCR), which resulted in a new Official Plan to help us better plan for the future by taking action on new population and employment forecasts, responding to public and stakeholder feedback, and complying with new provincial legislation, plans, and policies.

 On April 28, 2022, Regional Council passed By-law 20-2022 to adopt the new Region of Peel Official Plan (RPOP).
-The new Official Plan is currently awaiting Provincial approval.
-Download the new RPOP dated on our Draft policies and mapping page.
+Download the adopted RPOP on our Draft policies and mapping page.

 Statutory Open Houses and Public Meeting materials